Overview

 Review of Accounts

-The Financial Adviser is primarily responsible for reviewing the investment objectives, risk tolerance, and
+The Financial Adviser is primarily responsible for reviewing the investment objectives, risk tolerance and

-investment manager(s) selected by the client continue to be suitable for the client, taking into account any
+it continues to be suitable for the client, taking into account any changes to the information provided by the

-at least quarterly.
-These reviews are performed by Ladenburg’s Investment Committee and Compliance
+client.
+Ladenburg generally reviews LAMP accounts at least quarterly.
+These reviews are performed by

 review should be construed as advice concerning any tax matter.
 Performance reviews are not a substitute